wp-plugins/easy-flashcards/readme.txt

 == Description ==

 Easy Flashcards is a plugin which allows you to create, design and manage flashcards through your Wordpress dashboard.
-It allows you to easily add, delet and edit Flashcards.It also allows you to design your own flashcard through the admin pane.
+It allows you to easily add, delete and edit Flashcards.It also allows you to design your own flashcard through the admin panel.
 On creating, it generates a Shortcode which on putting in any of your posts or pages,displays a wonderful series of flashcards.
-These flashcards flips to show their backside on mouse hover.
+These flashcards flip to show their backside on mouse hover.

 == Installation ==